somreth916/movies-backend-server/README.md

 # WeLoveMovies Server
+This is a project that works with backend express API and uses get, put, update, and delete requests to the server for changes.
+The app is designed to handle changes for when the user browses a movie and selects a chosen movie to be watched.

 ## Screenshot
 #### This is an example of the front-end that would be paired with this backend server.